 How to Trade Futures

-Futures allow market participants to hedge bets or speculate on potential price moves.
-Here, we look at how to trade futures and why you might want to.
+Futures allow investors and traders to hedge positions or to speculate on price action.
+Let's look at how to trade futures and why you might want to do it.

-You have to learn to walk before you can run.
-The same applies to investors wanting to know how to trade futures.
+You have to learn to walk before you can run: The same principle applies to investors who want to know how to trade futures.

 Before trading these derivatives securities, eager beginners should understand what futures are, how they work and why both professional and experienced retail investors use them.